Speed of light (cellular automaton): Faster than light propagation

 An example is the "Star Gate", an arrangement of three converging gliders that will mutually annihilate on collision.
 If a lightweight spaceship (LWSS) hits the colliding gliders, it will appear to move forwards by 11 cells in only 6 generations, and thus travel faster than light.
 This illusion happens because the glider annihilation reaction proceeds by the creation and soon-after destruction of another LWSS.
-When the incoming LWSS hits the colliding gliders, it isn't transported, but instead modifies the reaction so that the newly created LWSS can survive.
-The only signal being transmitted is that determining whether the outgoing LWSS should survive or not.
-This does not need to reach its destination until after the LWSS has been "transported", and so no information needs to travel faster than light.
+When the incoming LWSS hits the colliding gliders, it is not transported, but instead modifies the reaction so that the newly created LWSS can survive.
+The only signal being transmitted is determining whether the outgoing LWSS should survive or not.
+This does not need to reach its destination until after the LWSS has been "transported", so no information needs to travel faster than light.